joaoctm123/rmo/README.md

 ## Description

-Today, a great number of tasks can be viewed as an optimization problem, where the goal is to minimize of maximize a given goal.
-Otimization problems exists in many areas such as Agriculture, Banking, Engineering, Finance and many more.
-With the optimization problems getting complex and computers processing getting better by the time, the use of computers to solve optimization problems was more frequent.
-For that were created many algorithms to solve the optimization task.
-The propose of this package is to make a junction of the many optimization algorithms that exists to the R tool.
-With this package a user can perform optimization tasks in a easier way, than using a single package with a single optimization method.
+A vast number of real-world tasks can be viewed as an optimization problem, where the goal is to minimize or maximize a given goal.
+This package encompasses in a single and simply to use function (rmoptim) several modern optimization algorithms (metaheuristics) that are spread across distinct packages.
+Examples of implemented methods are: grid search, hill climbing, tabu search, simulated annealing, differential evolution, estimation of distribution algorithms, genetic and evolutionary algorithms, particle swarm optimization and artificial bee colony.

 ## Installation